valentinkm/RedTeamCFA/Proposal for the basic structure of a simulation study.md

 1. *Defining aims & objectives (including hypotheses)*
-2. *Simulation procedure /Design & Data-generation mechanism*
+2. *Simulation procedure /Design & Data-generation mechanism* Done in semi-standardized pseudo code syntax
 3. *Methods selection (including software and estimands)*
 4. *Optional: Model specification*
 5. *Selection of performance measures*
 6. *Coding & execution*
+    in case of non-convergence, starting state for that repetition should be noted and repetition re-run to investigate and tackle non-convergence
 7. *Analyzing results*
 8. *Presentation/ Reporting*